Search the audit log in the compliance center

 If you want to programmatically download data from the audit log, we recommend that you use the Office 365 Management Activity API instead of using a PowerShell script.
 The Office 365 Management Activity API is a REST web service that you can use to develop operations, security, and compliance monitoring solutions for your organization.
 For more information, see Office 365 Management Activity API reference.

 It can take up to 30 minutes or up to 24 hours after an event occurs for the corresponding audit log record to be returned in the results of an audit log search.
 The following table shows the time it takes for the different services in Office 365.

-Microsoft 365 service or feature 30 minutes 24 hours Advanced Threat Protection and Threat Intelligence Azure Active Directory (user login events) Azure Active Directory (admin events) Data Loss Prevention Dynamics 365 CRM eDiscovery Exchange Online Microsoft Power Automate Microsoft Project Microsoft Stream Microsoft Teams Power Apps Power BI Security & Compliance Center Sensitivity labels SharePoint Online and OneDrive for Business Workplace Analytics Yammer Microsoft Forms
+Microsoft 365 service or feature 30 minutes 24 hours Defender for Office 365 and Threat Intelligence Azure Active Directory (user login events) Azure Active Directory (admin events) Data Loss Prevention Dynamics 365 CRM eDiscovery Exchange Online Microsoft Power Automate Microsoft Project Microsoft Stream Microsoft Teams Power Apps Power BI Security & Compliance Center Sensitivity labels SharePoint Online and OneDrive for Business Workplace Analytics Yammer Microsoft Forms

 Azure Active Directory (Azure AD) is the directory service for Office 365.
 The unified audit log contains user, group, application, domain, and directory activities performed in the Microsoft 365 admin center or in the Azure management portal.
 For a complete list of Azure AD events, see Azure Active Directory Audit Report Events.

 Audit logging for Power BI isn't enabled by default.
 To search for Power BI activities in the audit log, you have to enable auditing in the Power BI admin portal.
 For instructions, see the "Audit logs" section in Power BI admin portal.